slimphp/Slim-Documentation/docs/start/web-servers.md

 # HipHop Virtual Machine

 Your HipHop Virtual Machine configuration file should contain this code (along with other settings you may need).
-Be sure you change the `ServerRoot` setting to point to your Slim app's document root directory.
+Be sure you change the `SourceRoot` setting to point to your Slim app's document root directory.

     Server {
         SourceRoot = /path/to/public/directory